-In our last devotion we pointed out how sublime the events surrounding Jesus’ birth seem to have been.
-There didn’t appear to be any fanfare.
+In our last devotion I pointed out how sublime the events surrounding Jesus’ birth seem to have been.
+There didn’t appear to have been any fanfare.
 Nature did not explode in response to the birth of God’s Son.
 In all the events surrounding Jesus’ birth, God is telling us that His work of salvation is for the average person living the average life.
 He is also telling us that He can do amazing things with and through the ordinary.

 Just listen to the words of the angel, “Do not be afraid.
 I bring you good news of great joy that will be for all the people.
 Today in the town of David a Savior has been born to you; He is Christ the Lord.”
 Again, who did God share this amazing message with?
 Ordinary shepherds.
 Ordinary shepherds who were moved to go into town to see for themselves what the angel had proclaimed.
 The Lord shared equally amazing news with ordinary people like you and me when He told us about the death and resurrection of that same Jesus.

 It is amazing how God couches the miraculous in the common and then entrusts the common to share the miraculous.